ciwg/workshop-2024-10-01-double-auctions/README.md

 # Order Book

-Buyers and sellers records each other's bids and asks in an **order book**.
+Buyers and sellers record each other's bids and asks in an **order book**.
 This gives them a sense of the market's supply and demand.

 Example of a simplified order book: